2025–26 NIFL Premier Intermediate League

-The 2025–26 NIFL Premier Intermediate League (known as the Playr-Fit Premier Intermediate League for sponsorship reasons) is the ninth season of the NIFL Premier Intermediate League (the third tier of the Northern Ireland Football League - the national football league in Northern Ireland).
+The 2025–26 NIFL Premier Intermediate League (known as the Playr-Fit Premier Intermediate League for sponsorship reasons) was the ninth season of the NIFL Premier Intermediate League (the third tier of the Northern Ireland Football League - the national football league in Northern Ireland).

 Teams

 The league consisted of fourteen teams; eleven teams remaining from the previous season, one team promoted from Level 4, and two teams relegated from the NIFL Championship.
+The competition consists of a full double round robin of twenty-six matches.

 The promoted team was the 2024–25 NIFL Premier Intermediate League play-off winners Strabane Athletic.
 They replaced the 2024–25 NIFL Premier Intermediate League bottom placed team Tobermore United.

 The relegated teams were the 2024–25 NIFL Championship play-off losers Ballyclare Comrades and bottom-placed team Newry City.
 They replaced the 2024–25 NIFL Championship champions Warrenpoint Town and play-off winners Queen's University.

 With the NIFL Championship expanding to sixteen teams from the following season, this was the first season where the top four teams of the NIFL Premier Intermediate League were promoted to the NIFL Championship.